MicrosoftDocs/entra-docs/docs/identity/users/licensing-groups-resolve-problems.md

 ## LicenseAssignmentAttributeConcurrencyException in audit logs

 **Problem:** User has LicenseAssignmentAttributeConcurrencyException for license assignment in audit logs.
-When group-based licensing tries to process concurrent license assignment of same license to a user, this exception is recorded on the user.
+When group-based licensing tries to process concurrent license assignment of the same license to a user, this exception is recorded on the user.
 This usually happens when a user is a member of more than one group with same assigned license.
 Microsoft Entra ID retries processing the user license until the issue is resolved.
-There is no action required from the customer to fix this issue.
+There's no action required from the customer to fix this issue.

 ## More than one product license assigned to a group